helloDesign/simple-mind/web/src/pages/Doc/en/introduction/index.md

 These open-source mind maps are also good, each with its own characteristics, but they also have certain drawbacks, such as stopping updates, average interface aesthetics, less functionality, relying on a certain framework, and so on.

-In summary, in open-source mind maps, it is difficult to find a better choice than `simple-mind-map`.
-Of course, `simple-mind-map` is far from being the best, and it also has many shortcomings, as you saw in the previous [special note].
-However, `simple-mind-map` has always been in a fast iteration process, and we welcome you to join and improve it together.
+In summary, in open-source mind maps, it is difficult to find a better choice than `simple-mind`.
+Of course, `simple-mind` is far from being the best, and it also has many shortcomings, as you saw in the previous [special note].
+However, `simple-mind` has always been in a fast iteration process, and we welcome you to join and improve it together.

 ## Browser Compatibility